What Biden's pick for USDA chief will reveal about how he intends to govern

 Like Heitkamp, Fudge has backers who have potent sway within Biden world.
 Democratic Majority Whip Jim Clyburn (D-S.C.) helped save Biden’s campaign in early 2020 by backing him in the South Carolina Democratic primary, helping propel him to the nomination.
 “Clyburn has spoken to the Biden camp about a Fudge USDA post, according to an aide,” Politico reported.
 The Congressional Black Caucus has also rallied around the pick—a potent endorsement, given what the president-elect told Black voters at his victory speech on Nov.
 7: “You’ve always had my back, and I’ll have yours.”

 Fudge has strong food-policy chops—she’s a longtime member of the House Agriculture Committee, and chairs its Nutrition, Oversight, and Department Operations Subcommittee, which oversees anti-hunger programs like the Supplemental Nutrition Assistance Program (formerly known as food stamps) as well as USDA operations.
 She has been a fountain of policy proposals to defend front-line food workers and fight hunger during the pandemic.
-She co-sponsored a bill that would stop the USDA from allowing meat companies to speed up slaughterhouse kill lines, a factor in the extraordinary toll COVID-19 has taken in the industry’s workers; and another that would make school lunches free to all students the pandemic.
+She co-sponsored a bill that would stop the USDA from allowing meat companies to speed up slaughterhouse kill lines, a factor in the extraordinary burden COVID-19 has placed on the industry’s workers; and another that would make school lunches free to all students during the pandemic.

 Meanwhile, several grassroots farm, environmental, and anti-hunger groups have risen to support Fudge.
 “First of all, it’s time for an individual of color to lead the USDA,” said Joe Maxwell, executive Family Farm Action, citing the agency’s lavishly documented history of discrimination against Black farmers.
 Since the USDA’s founding under President Abraham Lincoln, only one Black person, Mississippi politician Mike Espy, has led the agency, a post he held for one year.